-Date: March 4, 2015
+Date: March 9, 2016

-Based on the findings of a self-assessment, Parade Technologies, Ltd. (herein below, the "Parade") states the following with regard to its internal control system for the period of year 2014:
+Based on the findings of a self-assessment, Parade Technologies, Ltd. (herein below, the "Parade") states the following with regard to its internal control system for the period of year 2015:

-- 1. Parade is fully aware that establishing, operating, and maintaining an internal control system are the responsibility of its Board of Directors and management.
-Parade has established such a system aimed at providing reasonable assurance regarding the achievement of objectives in the following categories: (1) effectiveness and efficiency of operations (including profitability, performance, and safeguarding of assets), (2) reliability of financial reporting, and (3) compliance with applicable laws and regulations. - 2.
+- Parade is fully aware that establishing, operating, and maintaining an internal control system are the responsibility of its Board of Directors and management.
+Parade has established such a system aimed at providing reasonable assurance regarding the achievement of objectives in the following categories: (1) effectiveness and efficiency of operations (including profitability, performance, and safeguarding of asset security), (2) the reporting should compliance with related regulations and with reliability, timeliness and transparency, and (3) compliance with applicable laws and regulations. - 2.
 An internal control system has inherent limitations.
 No matter how perfectly designed, an effective internal control system can provide only reasonable assurance of accomplishing the three objectives mentioned above.
 Moreover, the effectiveness of an internal control system may be subject to changes of environment or circumstances.
 Nevertheless, the internal control system of Parade contains self-monitoring mechanisms, and Parade takes corrective actions whenever a deficiency is identified. - 3.
 Parade evaluates the design and operating effectiveness of its internal control system based on the criteria provided in the Regulations Governing the Establishment of Internal Control Systems by Public Companies (herein below, the "Regulations").
 The criteria adopted by the Regulations identify five components of internal control based on the process of management control: (1) control environment, (2) risk assessment, (3) control activities, (4) information and communication, and (5) monitoring.
 Each component further contains several items.
 Please refer to the Regulations for details. - 4.
 Parade has evaluated the design and operating effectiveness of its internal control system according to the aforesaid criteria. - 5.
-Based on the findings of the evaluation mentioned in the preceding paragraph, Parade believes that, at December 31, 2014, its internal control system (including its supervision and management of subsidiaries), as well as its internal controls to monitor the achievement of its objectives concerning operational effectiveness and efficiency, reliability of financial reporting, and compliance with applicable laws and regulations, were effective in design and operation, and reasonably assured the achievement of the above-stated objectives. - 6.
-This Statement will be an integral part of Parade's Annual Report for the year 2014 and Prospectus, and will be made public.
+Based on the findings of the evaluation mentioned in the preceding paragraph, Parade believes that, at December 31, 2015, its internal control system (including its supervision and management of subsidiaries), as well as its internal controls to monitor the achievement of its objectives concerning operational effectiveness and efficiency, the reporting should compliance with related regulations and with reliability, timeliness and transparency, and compliance with applicable laws and regulations, were effective in design and operation, and reasonably assured the achievement of the above-stated objectives. - 6.
+This Statement will be an integral part of Parade's Annual Report for the year 2015 and Prospectus, and will be made public.
 Any falsehood, concealment, or other illegality in the content made public will entail legal liability under Articles 20, 32, 171, and 174 of the Securities and Exchange Law. - 7.
-This Statement has been passed by the Board of Directors in their meeting held on March 4, 2015, with zero of the nine attending directors expressing dissenting opinions, and the remainder all affirming the content of this Statement.
+This Statement has been passed by the Board of Directors in their meeting held on March 9, 2016, with zero of the nine attending directors expressing dissenting opinions, and the remainder all affirming the content of this Statement.